victorpaul/anDB/README.md

+.h1 KEEP in mind, it's still in developing, it doesn't work well yet!

 Hello fellas, **anDB** is a tool for working with sqlite from android devices The idea is to use magic annotations to make your life as easy as possible